 On the other hand, MSF Rate is the rate of interest at which commercial banks borrow funds overnight from the central bank, by giving government securities as collateral.

 Did You Know?

-Bank Rate is defined as the rate at which the central bank is ready to purchase the financial instruments, that are covered under section 49 of the RBI Act.
+- Bank Rate is the rate at which the central bank is ready to purchase the financial instruments, that are covered under section 49 of the RBI Act, 1934.
 It helps in maintaining the overall credit situation in the country.
-It is not the same thing as MSF Rate.

-MSF stands for Marginal Standing Facility availed by the banks only when the excess SLR of their net demand and time liabilities has been exhausted.
-In this facility, banks are required to pay interest, at a rate which is 100 bps greater than the repo rate, which is known as MSF Rate.
+- MSF stands for Marginal Standing Facility.
+It is a facility availed by the banks only when the excess SLR of their Net Demand and Time Liabilities (NDTL) has been exhausted.
+In this facility, banks are required to pay interest, at a rate that is 100 bps greater than the repo rate, which is known as MSF Rate.

 Content: Bank Rate Vs MSF Rate

 |Basis for Comparison||Bank Rate||MSF Rate|

 |Meaning||Bank Rate is a discount rate at which RBI grants long term loans to commercial banks.||MSF Rate is a rate at which the commercial banks borrow funds overnight from the central bank.|

 |Eligibility||All commercial banks.||All Scheduled Commercial Banks (SCBs) having their current account and Subsidiary General Ledger (SGL) with an RBI.|